Arrow BOOK

 • Pain following spinal surgery where scarring may be present

-• Disc bulges or herniations contributing to inflammation
+• Disc bulges or herniation contributing to inflammation

 A caudal epidural is an epidural injection performed through the sacral hiatus at the base of the spine.
-The injection typically contains:
+The injection usually contains:

 • Local anaesthetic for temporary numbing